Lumi-supercomputer/lumi-userguide/docs/computing/containers/tykky.md

 ## Modifying a conda installation

-As Tykky installed software resides in a container, it can not be directly modified.
+As the Lumi container wrapper installed software resides in a container, it can not be directly modified.
 Small python packages can be added normally using `pip`, but then the python packages are sitting on the parallel filesystem so not recommended for any larger installations.